oldfieldtc/portfolio/src/content/posts/2021/2021-07-29-a-look-at-web-components.md

 tags: ["HTML", "JavaScript"]
 ---

+This post was originally posted on the [Digital Communications blog](https://digitalcommunications.wp.st-andrews.ac.uk/).

+---

 Although web components have been around for several years in the web development world, it hasn’t been something that I’ve heard mentioned a lot.
 On the surface, web components look like an easy way to create and reuse elements and patterns for websites.
 But how easy are they to set up and use?

 ## What are web components?